Bleeding Disorders

 Bleeding Disorders Symptoms

-Symptoms may differ depending on the type of bleeding disorder, its cause, and whether the disorder is mild or more serious.
-Signs and symptoms may be obvious soon after a child is born or not until adulthood.
-People who have a mild bleeding disorder may not have any signs or symptoms until they are injured or have a medical procedure.
+Symptoms may vary with the type of bleeding disorder and its cause.
+Signs and symptoms may be obvious soon after a child is born or not noticed until adulthood.
+Bleeding disorders can have symptoms that range from mild, such as sporadic nosebleeds, to severe, such as hemorrhagic stroke.
+People who have a mild bleeding disorder may not experience any symptoms until they are injured or have a medical procedure.

 Signs and symptoms of bleeding disorders may include:

-- Excessive bleeding that does not stop with pressure and may start spontaneously, such as with nosebleeds, or bleeding after a cut, dental procedure, or surgery
+• Excessive bleeding that does not stop with pressure and may start spontaneously, such as with nosebleeds, or after a cut, dental procedure, or surgery

-- Heavy menstrual bleeding, which includes menstrual bleeding that often lasts longer than seven days or requires changing sanitary pads or tampons more than every hour
+• Heavy menstrual bleeding, which includes having periods that often last longer than seven days or require changing sanitary pads or tampons more than every hour

 Last updated on